 Suppressed affections for the most eligible boy in the village.
 Both Lizzie and Anne have romantic notions — Anne’s are a little more immature — and their ideas of romance actively stand in the way of them finding love until they overcome their fears.

 These fears are thought to be borne of ‘pride‘.
 I find pridefulness quite an old-fashioned notion.
 I believe Lizzie and Anne suffered from anxiety, which I can well understand, living as fertile women in an age where sex and love was not discussed openly, but where women died during childbirth in every village, and if you didn’t pick your man wisely?
 Too bad, you were stuck with him.
 How could you pick wisely, though, when decorum wouldn’t let you spend any real time alone with him?
-To the early 1900s reader, however, ‘pridefulness’ as a female weakness was well understood, and made for a good psychological weakness.
+To the early 1900s reader, however, ‘pridefulness’ as a female shortcoming was well understood, and made for a good psychological shortcoming.
 Bookish girls were often told not to bury their noses in study — Diana Barry is an example of a girl whose parents thought that way — and girls were expected to marry whether they wanted to or not.
 If they chose not to, they were called stubborn — and Marilla is an example of that, growing old and lonely in her twilight years as she gradually loses her eyesight.
 “If you don’t get married and have children you’ll live a lonely life,” readers are told.
-Pride as a psychological weakness is readily understood across cultures, and in Japan we see another quite different culture which nevertheless understands that pridefulness is something to be overcome.
+Pride as a psychological shortcoming is readily understood across cultures, and in Japan we see another quite different culture which nevertheless understands that pridefulness is something to be overcome.
 See for example Kiki of Kiki’s Delivery Service, a Japanese story through and through but echoing strong shades of Jane Austen and Anne of Green Gables nonetheless.
 Kiki is Anne, Tombo is Gilbert.
 (By the way, Anne of Green Gables is very popular in Japan.
 Japanese tourists make up a disproportionate number of tourists to Prince Edward Island each year.)

 Unlike L.M.
 Montgomery, Jane Austen was not under contract to write any more stories if Pride and Prejudice were to take off.
 Not true of Lucy Maud, who was forced to write an entire series about Anne under contract even though she didn’t seem to want to.
 I feel her instincts were right — there’s a good reason why Jane Austen never wrote a sequel to Pride and Prejudice, and there’s a reason why the sequels to Kiki’s Delivery Service didn’t sell as well.
 Both Anne of Green Gables and Pride and Prejudice are complete stories in their own right.
 There are of course readers who love the entire Anne series, but others feel quite keenly that the rest of the series pales in comparison.
 I hesitate to use the word ‘formula’ because Anne of Green Gables, much less Pride and Prejudice, is far from ‘formulaic’, but there is a good reason why Anne of Green Gables works.
 (See Story Structure, below.)